CrossCloudGuru/CrossCloudGuru.github.io/_posts/2021-01-30-listSecurityUpdates.md

 When the script is run, it will generate per host an output file with all the security upates for that host, it will genarate a file that lists all hosts that have a reboot already pending and it will generate a file combining all the information from the previous outputs.

-Authentication:
+Assumptions:

-I assume SSH keys are used for authentication to the targeted hosts.
-So no username and password {: .notice}
+* For authentication I assume SSH keys are used to access the targeted hosts.
+* The ssh key should already be loaded to your ssh-agent before executing the script.
+{: .notice}

-> clear clears your screen if this is possible, including its scrollback buffer (if the extended “E3” capability is defined).
+clear clears your screen if this is possible, including its scrollback buffer (if the extended “E3” capability is defined).
 {: .notice--info}

 Tip: